gergacio/WhatAbout/README.md

 <!-- * [License](#license) -->

 ## General Information
-- WhatAbout is educational app.
+- WhatAbout is an educational app.

 ## Technologies Used
 - React - v18.2.0